 I would like to tell you more about the recipe, about why this bread’s history or why it uses poppy seeds or honey or raisins, but honestly, I know anything else to add right now.
 Just the recipe.

-1 packet (2 1/4 teaspoons) rapid-rise active dry yeast (and now I realize that my yeast wasn’t rapid-rise, and I don’t think the yeast that I gifted was, either)
+- 1 packet active rapid-rise yeast (2 1/4 teaspoons) (and now I realize that my yeast wasn't rapid-rise, and I don't think the yeast that I gifted was, either)

 Combine 1 1/2 cups flour and salt.
 Separately, combine remaining 1 cup flour with poppy seeds.
 Pour 3/4 cup flour mixture into 1-quart jar; pack well.
 Add 3/4 cup poppy seed mixture, followed by remaining flour, remaining poppy seeds, and raisins.
 Pack well after each addition.
 Place yeast packet in small plastic bag and add to top of jar.
 Seal jar.

 ¼ cup (1/2 stick) butter